 Thank you for your interest in volunteering at Yellowstone Valley Animal Shelter!
 Without our volunteers, we would not be able to serve the community and the number of animals we intake.
 Giving your time here at the shelter is not easy.
 It is messy and exhausting and, sometimes, heart wrenching, but the unconditional love you receive from the animals and genuine gratitude from the staff makes all the work rewarding in remarkable ways.
 We are looking for people who have the drive to make a difference and the time to do so.
 Volunteering is a huge commitment, but you will learn new skills and become apart of a wonderful, fun community of like-minded individuals.
 Through your dedication to the volunteer program, you have the power to change an animal’s life for the better.

-All volunteers at Yellowstone Valley Animal Shelter must be 10 years of age.
+All volunteers at Yellowstone Valley Animal Shelter must be 10 years of age or older.
 No exceptions to this policy will be made.
-Any persons between the ages of 10-15 years whom wish to volunteer must be accompanied by a parent or guardian at all times, including orientations and trainings.
+Any persons between the ages of 10-15 years whom wish to volunteer must be accompanied by a parent or guardian at all times, including orientations and training.
 Volunteer opportunities/tasks may be limited due to safety for persons between the ages of 10-15 years old.
 Persons between the ages of 16 and 17 years old may volunteer on their own with parental/guardian consent.
 Reliable transportation to the shelter is a must.
 The agency requires a minimum of 1 to 3 hours per week, depending upon the volunteer position.

 What will we be asking of you as a volunteer?